 The form must be completed for the court to fix or modify spousal support.
 It must be completed even if you and your spouse already have an agreement.

 You must also include these documents, where applicable: your employment earnings slip (T-4), financial statements of your earnings from business or self-employment, and a statement of rental revenues and expenses.
 You must also provide your federal and provincial income tax returns and notices of assessment for the most current year.
 Current income tax returns and notices of assessment must also be filed.

-If you fail to include these documents, the judge may estimate your true revenue, which may lead him to attribute a higher income, with all the risks this entails.
-In the same vein, be prepared to provide evidence of your expenses and indebtedness, or he may cut your budgeted expenses.
+If you fail to include these documents, the Court may estimate your true revenue, which may lead to the attribution of a higher income, with all the risks this entails.
+Be prepared to provide evidence of your expenses and indebtedness, or the judge may reduce your budgeted expenses.

-Each party must indicate the date upon which he or she completed the form and sign it.
-Each party must be sworn in before a commissioner of oaths, who signs and indicates the date of swearing in.
+You must indicate the date upon which the form was signed and get sworn in before a commissioner of oaths, who also signs and indicates the date of swearing in.

 There are income tax calculations which must be done using tax software, to calculate how much income tax the receiving spouse would have to pay upon payment of alimony, and how much income tax the paying spouse would save.
-This calculation is necessary because spousal alimony is taxable for the receiving spouse and tax-deductible for the payer spouse.
-Also, a low income receiving spouse (usually the wife) will likely lose certain tax credits and deductions upon receipt of alimony, because her gross income will increase - tax software will calculate this loss of tax credits!
+This calculation is necessary because spousal alimony is taxable for the receiving spouse and tax-deductible for the paying spouse.
+A low-income receiving spouse (usually the wife) will likely lose certain tax credits and deductions upon receipt of alimony, because her gross income will increase – tax software will calculate this loss of tax credits!